rachel-howell/rachel-howell/README.md

 ## Hi, I'm Rachel!

-### I'm an ambitious, detail-oriented full stack software engineer with expertise in React / Node.js / Express / MongoDB web application development.
+### I'm a meticulous, self-driven software QA engineer and software developer.
+I am proficient in React / Node.js / Express / MongoDB web application development.

-👩🏽‍💻 My favorite technologies are Next.js, GraphQL, and Shopify.
-In addition to the fundamentals (HTML, CSS, Javascript), I am familiar with Java, Python, C++, Swift, and C#.
-I love learning new techologies.
-I embrace the challenge and enjoy the struggle.
+👩🏽‍💻 My favorite technologies are React, Node.js, Express, and MongoDB.
+I am able to learn new languages and frameworks easily.
-🔎 I'm eagerly seeking out new opportunities to contribute to challenging projects that will push me out of my comfort zone.
+🔎 I'm eagerly seeking out new opportunities to contribute to challenging projects that will help me grow as a software developer.
-🙌🏼  I'm a natural leader with a knack for delegating tasks fairly and efficiently.
-🏋🏼 When I'm not writing code, you can find me lifting weights, wandering through the forests of Portland, and chilling with my cats.
+🏋🏼 When I'm not writing code, you can find me enjoying live music, lifting weights, and hanging out with my cats.

 ## My Projects: